 Let’s face it.
 Things were a little simpler for your grandad.
 He probably stayed with the same company, contributing to the same retirement plan for years - building a nice nest egg over the course of a career.
 Things are a little different today and staying with one employer is a luxury we don’t often have.
-Whether you’re changing jobs because you want to or you have to, you’ll need to make a decision about what to do with your retirement savings.
+Whether you’re changing jobs because you want to or you have to, you’ll need to make a decision about what to do with your employer savings plan.

 - Roll in to your new employer’s plan — If your new employer’s plan allows rollovers, you can transfer your savings into your new plan.
 You can then start making contributions into your new plan.
-Keep in mind, employer plans often have various rules you have to follow and you may have limited investment options compared to an IRA.
+Keep in mind, employer plans often have various rules you have to follow and you may have limited investment options.

 The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.

 Securities offered through Voya Financial Advisors, Inc. member SIPC.

 Neither Voya nor its affiliated companies provide tax or legal advice.
 Please consult with your tax and legal advisors regarding your individual situation.